mapanet/NSE/docs/04_NSE_Intersections.md

 #### Validation 1

-- No records should appear if NSE_TOTAL > 0 and NSE_SCORE is not null
+- No records should appear if DWELLINGS_TOTAL > 0 and NSE_SCORE is not null

 #### Validation 1